urboob21/urboob21.github.io/content/posts/english-stories.md

 <br>

 ## 8. How the Sun and the Moon Were Made
-> **Target Words**: `accept, arrange, attend, balance, contrast, encourage, familiar, grab, hang, huge, necessary, pattern, propose, purpose, release, require, single, success, tear, theory`
+> `accept, arrange, attend, balance, contrast, encourage, familiar, grab, hang, huge, necessary, pattern, propose, purpose, release, require, single, success, tear, theory`

 Do you ever wonder where the moon and the sun came from?
 The Inuit people of Alaska have a theory.
 They tell a story about a beautiful girl.
 She was very nice.
 In contrast, her brother was a mean little boy.
 One day he proposed something.
 “We should go to a party,” he said.
 The girl accepted.
 First, it was necessary for her to prepare.
 She arranged her hair and put on nice clothes.
 This required a lot of time.
 But the girl worked hard, and soon she had success.
 She looked perfect.